cria/openmodeller/trunk/openmodeller/examples/README.txt

 This directory contains examples to demonstrate how the various om_* command line tools can be used.
-They use the simplest case scenario of a bioclim model with a single environmental layer - subsequently the models produced themselves are not particularly robust or interesting.
+They use the simplest case scenario of a bioclim model with a couple of environmental layers - subsequently the models produced themselves are not particularly robust or interesting.
 Rather the idea is that you examine the configuration files provided and available parameters to decide how to prepare your own